Level/abstract-leveldown/README.md

 ### AbstractLevelDOWN#_del(key, options, callback)
 ### AbstractLevelDOWN#_batch(array, options, callback)

-Note: At the time of writing, the LevelDOWN `batch()` API is in flux, see the 2.0-wip branch.
 If `batch()` is called without argument or with only an options object then it should return a `Batch` object with chainable methods.
 Otherwise it will invoke a classic batch operation.

+### AbstractLevelDOWN#_chainedBatch()

+By default an `batch()` operation without argument returns a blank `AbstractChainedBatch` object.
+The prototype is available on the main exports for you to extend.
+If you want to implement chainable batch operations then you should extend the `AbstractChaindBatch` and return your object in the `_chainedBatch()` method.

 ### AbstractLevelDOWN#_approximateSize(start, end, callback)
 ### AbstractLevelDOWN#_iterator(options)